Workday Named a Leader in Gartner Magic Quadrant for Cloud Core Financial Management Suites for Midsize, Large, and Global Enterprises

-The events of 2020 have caused many organizations to accelerate their finance digital transformation efforts.
-As a result, finance leaders are turning to Workday to help them plan, execute, and analyze all in one system.
-The company’s broad portfolio of cloud finance offerings brings new levels of visibility and control that go beyond the boundaries of traditional ERP systems.
-Together Workday Financial Management, Workday Adaptive Planning, Workday Accounting Center, Workday Prism Analytics, and Workday Spend Management Sourcing deliver a deep and comprehensive solution for enterprise planning and analysis across all finance processes including record to report, report to forecast, contract to cash, and source to pay.
+The events of 2020 have caused many organisations to accelerate their finance digital transformation efforts.
+As a result, finance leaders are turning to Workday to help them plan, execute, and analyse all in one system.
+The company’s broad portfolio of cloud finance offerings brings new levels of visibility and control that go beyond the boundaries of traditional Enterprise Resource Planning (ERP) systems.
+Together Workday Financial Management, Workday Adaptive Planning, Workday Accounting Center, Workday Prism Analytics, and Workday Spend Management deliver a deep and comprehensive solution for enterprise planning and analysis across all finance processes including record to report, report to forecast, contract to cash, and source to pay.

 Relentless Focus on Customer Success and Innovation to Elevate the Office of the CFO

-Workday continues to deliver on its vision for the office of the CFO to optimize organizational agility and deliver trusted insights to fuel the most effective operations.
-Its commitment to delivering exceptional customer value and continuous innovation is helping organizations from a diverse range of industries and sectors.
+Workday continues to deliver on its vision for the office of the chief financial officer (CFO) to optimise organisational agility and deliver trusted insights to fuel the most effective operations.
+Its commitment to delivering exceptional customer value and continuous innovation is helping organisations from a diverse range of industries and sectors.
 With more than 1,000 Workday Financial Management customers and 5,500 Workday Adaptive Planning customers in more than 120 countries, Workday continues to drive global innovation fueled by machine learning (ML) and advanced analytics to allow customers to:

 - Become decision-ready with an intelligent data foundation.
 Workday offers a unique architecture featuring an intelligent data foundation that helps finance teams harness the power of data by blending operational and transactional data into a single source.
 Workday Accounting Center, built on this data foundation, represents a fundamental change in the way finance teams manage operational data by dramatically simplifying the transformation of high-volume operational data into accounting.
 Machine learning is also embedded into the core data architecture to infuse intelligence into finance processes driven by Workday Financial Management, Workday Adaptive Planning and Workday Spend Management.
 These ML-powered applications allow customers to continuously detect journal line and plan entry anomalies, intelligently match customer payments to invoices, offer spend recommendations, and scan supplier invoices and expense receipts with optical character recognition to automate processing.

-- Unify accounting and FP&A for greater agility: The ability to manage financial activity through the lens of FP&A has become increasingly important, especially given the unpredictability of the past 18 months.
+- Unify accounting and FP&A for greater agility: The ability to manage financial activity through the lens of Financial Planning & Analysis (FP&A) has become increasingly important, especially given the unpredictability of the past 18 months.
 In the report, Gartner states, “This year, we have included FP&A capabilities in the evaluation where Cloud Core Financial Management vendors have brought them to market.
-FP&A is quickly becoming a point of differentiation for many vendors in the study and will continue to drive customer acquisition.”*
+FP&A is quickly becoming a point of differentiation for many vendors in the study and will continue to drive customer acquisition.” *

 Workday, positioned by Gartner in the Leaders quadrant of the 2020 Gartner Magic Quadrant for Cloud Financial Planning & Analysis**, offers deep integration from both a data and user experience (UX) perspective with Workday Financial Management and Workday Human Capital Management (HCM).
 Offered either as a standalone solution or combined with other Workday solutions, Workday Adaptive Planning allows FP&A to plan with greater accuracy and confidence, harnessing ML and predictive analytics at the core.